Top of the page

 Shingles is most common in older adults and people who have weak immune systems because of stress, injury, certain medicines, or other reasons.
 Most people who get shingles will get better and won't get it again.
 But it's possible to get shingles more than once.

-Doctors can usually diagnose shingles when they see an area of rash around the left or right side of your body.
+Doctors can usually diagnose shingles when they see an area of rash on the left or right side of your body.
 If the diagnosis isn't clear, your doctor may order tests on cells from a blister.
 If your doctor thinks that you have shingles, your doctor may not wait for tests before treating you.

 See your doctor right away if you think you may have shingles.
 Starting antiviral medicine right away can help your rash heal faster and be less painful.
 And you may need prescription pain medicine if your case of shingles is very painful.
 It's important to see your doctor right away if you have shingles near your eye or nose.
-Treatment can help prevent permanent eye damage.
+Treatment can help prevent lasting eye damage.

 Health Tools help you make wise health decisions or take action to improve your health.